srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-oc-services/index.md

 A generated TLS profile is present in the configuration and can be found by `/system tls server-profile kne-profile` path.
 This server profile named `kne-profile` contains a TLS certificate and a key.
 This server profile is used by a number of SR Linux management services that require TLS-enabled security.

+Note, that the certificate present in a lab is shared between both nodes and contains invalid CN and SAN values.
+Therefore, it won't be possible to verify the certificate offered by the lab nodes, and tools should skip certificate verification.

 ## Services

 Essential management and Openconfig services are provided in the startup configuration file utilized by this lab.
 In the following sections, we explain how to verify the operational status of those services.